spa-raj/cartIQ-backend/docs/API-testing/INTERNAL_DEBUG_API.md

 # Embedding Cache Endpoints

-These endpoints allow you to inspect the embedding cache used for vector search.
+These endpoints allow you to inspect the query embedding cache used for vector search.

+> **Note:** Only **query embeddings** are cached.
+Product embeddings are pre-computed during batch indexing and stored directly in Vertex AI Vector Search index (not in Redis).

 ---

 ## 3. Get Embedding Cache Statistics

-Get an overview of cached embeddings including counts and sample keys.
+Get an overview of cached query embeddings including counts and sample keys.

 ### Request